nelly2k/notes/coding/aws/sqs.md

 - postpone delivery of new messages for number of seconds
 - message sent to the Delay Queue remain invisible to consumers for the duration of the delay period
 - default 0, max 900 seconds
+- no affecting messages currently in a queue, unless it is FIFO queue

+## Large messages
+- use S3 to store messages
+- between 256KB and 2GB
+- select all messages in S3 or only certain size
+- use AWS SDK for Java (!)